TaskTimer

 An accurate timer utility for running periodic tasks on the given interval ticks or dates.

-?Because of the single-threaded, asynchronous nature of JavaScript, each execution takes a piece of CPU time, and the time they have to wait will vary, depending on the load.
+Because of the single-threaded, asynchronous nature of JavaScript, each execution takes a piece of CPU time, and the time they have to wait will vary, depending on the load.
 This creates a latency and cumulative difference in asynchronous timers; that gradually increase the inacuraccy.
-TaskTimer
+TaskTimer claims to be the best timer that overcomes this problem as much as possible.

 Secondly, I needed a task manager that can handle multiple tasks on different intervals, with a single timer instance.

-.npm i tasktimer
+npm i tasktimer

 In Node/CommonJS environments: